Develop-X/AWS/AWS Certified Solutions Architect/02_Identity & Access Management.md

   - You can attach permissions to individual users and groups.

-  - Secret access key can be retrieved only once during user creation.
+  - **Secret access key** can be retrieved only once during user creation.
 In case you lose it then you can re-generate it.

-  - IAM Password policy can be set to access the admin console.
+  - **IAM Password policy** can be set to access the admin console.

-  - New users have no permissions when first created.
+  - **New users have no permissions when first created**.
 Everything has to be explicitly added.

-  - Power User Access allows Access to all AWS services except the management of groups and users within IAM.
+  - **Power User Access** allows Access to all AWS services except the management of groups and users within IAM.

 Manage AWS resources via

-1. Management console – Using username and password
+1. **Management console** – Using username and password

-2. Rest APIs – Using Access Key ID and Secret Access Key
+2. **Rest APIs** – Using Access Key ID and Secret Access Key

-3. AWS CLI - Using Access Key ID and Secret Access Key
+3. **AWS CLI** - Command Line Interface - Using Access Key ID and Secret Access Key

-4. AWS SDK – various programming languages supported.
+4. **AWS SDK** – various programming languages supported.

 Using Access Key ID and Secret Access Key – can be used only via accessing programmatically.
 Akin to username and password used while accessing the console